Industry Trends

 Kaiseki is the golden standard of gourmet cooking in Japan.
 As a culinary art, Japanese chefs have long preserved the Kaiseki tradition.
 True to its name, Kaiseki means “a very long history” and has been around for five centuries.
 During this time, generations of chefs have upheld its culinary secrets.

 For diners, a kaiseki meal begins with a tea ceremony before a choreographed nine-course meal.
-Kaiseki Yu Zen Hashimoto is most well-known because it is one of the most expensive fine dining experiences in Toronto.
+Kaiseki Yu Zen Hashimoto is most well-known because this Michelin-starred restaurant is one of the most expensive fine dining experiences in Toronto.

 22. Arriba Restaurants

 Forget dinner and a show.
-Diners come to Arriba for dinner and the big game.
+Diners come to Sportsnet Grill for dinner and the big game.

-Located past second base and beyond the outfield, Arriba looks into the Rogers Centre, Toronto’s premiere sports arena.
-With floor-to-ceiling windows and real-time audio, Arriba makes diners feel like they’re apart of the action … without the chaos of the stands.
+Located past second base and beyond the outfield, Sportsnet Grill looks into the Rogers Centre, Toronto’s premiere sports arena.
+With floor-to-ceiling windows and real-time audio, Sportsnet Grill makes diners feel like they’re a part of the action…without the chaos of the stands.
+It’s earned its place on the leaderboard as one of the most unique restaurants in Toronto.

 Photo credit: Toronto Drinks Weekly